Law & Order season 21: Development

-The prospect of reviving Law & Order for a twenty-first season first came about in the more immediate wake of cancellation, with talks falling through with TNT and AMC.
+The prospect of reviving Law & Order for a twenty-first season first came about in the more immediate wake of its cancellation, with talks falling through with TNT and AMC.
 In February 2015, it was reported that NBC was eyeing a limited series of 10 episodes.
 However, it never made it to active development.
 In July 2021, NBC scrapped Law & Order: For the Defense, a planned spinoff in the franchise they had ordered straight to series the previous May, and scheduled to lead a Thursday schedule entirely occupied by the franchise, with Special Victims Unit and Organized Crime.
 It was stated at the time that in its stead new spinoffs were being developed.

 On September 28, 2021, NBC officially renewed the show.
-Despite being billed as a twenty-first season, NBC gave it the same "straight to series" order they gave For the Defense, as it is typically used only for new series.
+Despite being billed as a twenty-first season, NBC gave it the same "straight to series" order they gave For the Defense, which is typically used only for new series.
 Series creator Dick Wolf returned as an executive producer.
 Wolf signed an overall deal with NBC and Universal Television in 2020 that will keep him at the network through 2025.
-In December 2019, Wolf had asked former showrunner Rene Balcer to return to run the show again, but Balcer declined.
-Wolf then asked other former Law & Order show runners to take the helm, but they also declined.
-Finally, Rick Eid, who was an executive producer and the incumbent showrunner on Chicago P.D. and FBI, which share a fictional universe with the Law & Order franchise, all of which are produced by Wolf Entertainment and Universal Television, stepped down as showrunner of Chicago P.D. to take over showrunning duties of Law & Order.
+In December 2019, Wolf had asked former showrunner René Balcer to return to run the show again, but Balcer declined.
+Wolf then asked other former Law & Order showrunners to take the helm, but they also declined.
+Finally, Rick Eid stepped down as showrunner of Chicago P.D. to take over showrunning duties of Law & Order.
 Eid became an executive producer during the season and retains that role on Chicago P.D. as well.
 Arthur Forney and Peter Jankowski will also serve as executive producers.
 Production on the season began on December 8, 2021.
 On May 10, 2022, the series was renewed for a twenty-second season.